 - Day 6: Bug Tracking, Test Metrics, and Test Sign off

-Why this Free QA Training?
+Why This Free QA Training?

 We get many queries from our readers to share our experience on the exact software testing process followed by the software testing teams.
-So we decided to document this complete STLC with the help of a sample live application which is available to test on the Internet.
+So we decided to document this complete STLC with the help of a sample live application that is available to test on the Internet.

 We will be using this live project for our software testing training series.
 We strongly recommend you to closely follow this series as it is going to be a crash course to learn and implement testing practices on a live application.

-Software Testing Training on Live Project – What is it?
+Software Testing Training On Live Project – What Is It?

 Before we go any further, let me take a moment to explain what this software testing course series is all about and how it is going to take shape as we move forward.

 We picked a live application (whose details are below) and start with:

 - test planning